MakeSchool-Tutorials/Makestagram-Swift-V3/P16-Creating-Custom-Post-Cells/content.md

 5. Create an `IBOutlet` for your `postImageView` in your `PostImageCell.swift` class
 ![Post Image Cell](assets/post_image_cell.png)

 Additionally we need to change the `Content Mode` of the image view.
 Currently it is set to the default value which is `Scale To Fill`.
 That will distort the image to fit into the size of the image view.
 Distorted images look ugly!
 It's much better to crop them.
-To do that we change the `Content Mode` to `Aspect Fill`.

 > [action]
 Select the `UIImageView` on the cell in `Home.storyboard` and click on the _Attributes Inspector_.
 Change the _Content Mode_ from `Scale To Fill` to `Aspect Fill`. ![Change Content Mode](assets/change_content_mode.png)